KVGS: Country (2022–2025)

 On June 17, 2022, it was announced that KVGS and KCYE would swap formats and call signs at 10 a.m. on June 24, with KVGS' hot adult contemporary format being relaunched as "102.7 VGS", and KCYE's country music format, branded "Coyote Country", moving to 107.9.

-Return to Hot AC (2025-)
+Return to Hot AC (2025-2026)

-On November 4, 2025, Beasley announced that KCYE and KVGS would revert to their pre-2022 frequencies on November 13 at Midnight, with 107.9 set to revert to their previous hot adult contemporary format, though now with the previous branding of 102.7's iteration as "107.9 VGS".
+On November 4, 2025, Beasley announced that KCYE and KVGS would revert to their pre-2022 frequencies on November 13 at Midnight, with 107.9 set to revert to their previous hot adult contemporary format, though now with the previous branding of 102.7's iteration as "107-9 VGS".
+This would ultimately prove to be a buffer format for 107.9 FM.

+Eventual assumption of KXTE format (2026-)

+On August 3, 2026, Beasley announced it would sell the license of sister station KXTE to K-Love, Inc., and concurrently announced their alternative rock format would be moved to KVGS upon the sale closure, returning alternative rock to the frequency after 15 years.
+The two stations began simulcasting on September 14, 2026, at midnight.
+KVGS will pick up the alternative rock format and "X107.9" branding later that month.